 \subsection{Bayesian Learning with Noisy Updates}

 Next, we consider a different type of imperfect Bayesian learner that does have $q$ in its prior, but in every step performs slightly inaccurate ``trembling hand'' updates.
-Also here, we demonstrate that Bayesian learning is fragile, even when the correct distribution lies in the support.
-To model this, we define a noisy Bayesian learner as one who at each step, either slightly over-weights the current observation or slightly over-weights its current prior, such that, in expectation, both the data and the prior receive the correct weights in every step (i.e., the errors in weight have zero mean).
+Here as well, we demonstrate that Bayesian learning is fragile, even when the correct distribution lies in the support.
+To model this, we define a noisy Bayesian learner as one who at each step, either slightly overweighs the current observation or slightly overweighs its current prior, such that, in expectation, both the data and the prior receive the correct weights in every step (i.e., the errors in weight have zero mean).

 For concreteness, consider the following scenario of a learner attempting to learn a distribution of states.
 Suppose that there are two states, $s_t = 0$ with a fixed probability $q \in (0,1)$, and $s_t = 1$ otherwise.
 The learner considers two models: $\theta_a = q$, which is the correct model, and $\theta_b \neq q$, with $\theta_b < 1$.
 The log-likelihood is given by